DO YOU KNOW WHAT YOUR MISSIONARY IS DOING?

 Now, think of a task that’s much more important than building widgets in foreign countries: evangelizing and planting self-sustaining churches among the world’s least-reached peoples.
 Who should a church send and support in these efforts?
 Only the most qualified, spurred on by the best ongoing care and support.

 Churches are the anchor point in the “sending chain” of missions.
 Let me explain.
-Churches win people to Christ and disciple their flock into maturity (Eph.
-4:12–16).
-Likely candidates for missions work are identified (Acts 13:1–3) and are eventually connected with a missions agency.
+Churches win people to Christ and disciple their flock into maturity (Eph 4:12–16).
+Likely candidates for missions work are identified (Acts 13:1–3) and are eventually connected with a mission agency.
 The agency then usually pairs them with a team on the field and the newly minted missionary begins ministry.
 That’s the “sending chain.”
 Each serves a vital role.
 But the church’s role in deciding who they send and how they’ll support the work is critical, and it’s often where the most significant mistakes are made.

 I met a good friend who was a missionary in the Middle East for years.
 He had just spoken at a missions conference for a large church in the US.
 I asked him how it had gone.
 He furrowed his brow and said, “You know, it’s a wonderful church.
 The people there love Jesus.
 The church staff are on point when teaching the Word of God.
 Many have come to Christ because they proclaim a clear gospel message.”